By Chris Thompson

 There are three separate exams, each with varying levels of difficulty.
 The pass mark for each exam deviates between 63% and 70% — Salesforce sets a high passing grade to ensure that only experts become certified.

-While certification carries great potential in terms of salary increase, the initial cost for certification exams isn’t too great.
+While certification carries great potential in terms of salary increase, it will require investment to get there initially.
 There is a $200 registration fee for certification exams, with an additional $100 fee for potential retakes, meaning it won’t cost you a fortune if your first attempt isn’t successful.

 We wish anyone looking to become certified the best of luck, and don’t hesitate to contact us for advice.
 Take a look at our certification guide for Administrators for further insight into that path, and if you are a certified Salesforce Developer, feel free to leave us a comment with your best certification tips.